 Monthly spread: A monthly spread is a fun and artistic way to see your whole month in one creative look.
 You can enjoy decorating a monthly spread.
 Maybe you want to theme your February with all hearts or whole “ber” months to a complete holiday look.
 Another fun idea is to get seasonal – green for spring, yellow for summer, and so on.
 Trying to pick the best layout for a whole month can be quite challenging, though.
 So let your personality speak.
 After all, it’s your teacher planner.

 Weekly spread: As its name denotes, a weekly spread is an overview of your upcoming week.
 This should consist of all your plan and schedule for the week ahead.
 It is usually composed of sections for the days of the week.
 Why not add with stylish weekly trackers, people to meet up, meal planning, or the weather forecast?
-Just keep the subjects typed out and so you can simply take a look in the activity for each day.
+Just keep the subjects typed out and so you can simply take a look at the activity for each day.

 - Tomorrow: Students Workshop